Residential Rental Agreement Templates by State

 What Is a Residential Rental Agreement?

-A Residential Rental Agreement - also known as a Rental Lease Agreement or an Apartment Lease - is an agreement that outlines the terms and conditions of a residential property tenancy.
+A Residential Rental Agreement is an agreement that outlines the terms and conditions of a residential property tenancy.
 This contract must be entered into by the landlord or lessor (who is the owner of the real estate) and the tenant or lessee (who is the individual paying rent to occupy the property).
 It is used for renting any type of residential property, including apartments, houses, condominiums, and more.